 - The approval of a receipt by an internal person responsible for e-archiving

 These country-specific requirements remain subject to change.
-If you have detailed questions about the treatment of digitised receipts in a particular country, you should refer to guidance issued by a government authority.
+If you have detailed questions about the treatment of digitized receipts in a particular country, you should refer to guidance issued by a government authority.

 What are your options?